devashree-shukla/SwiftMacro/README.md

 **5. Debugging & Testing -**

+Write unit tests to ensure the macro generates the expected code and behaves as intended.
+Use Swift's debugging tools to step through the macro execution and generated code.

 - can be done in to ways:
   1. Using precondition method
   2. Using XCTest framework -> assertMacroExpansion(...) method